bibleexchange/courses/poetry/en/410_ecclesiastes_chapter-11.md

 ### The prudent person invests (v.
 1, 2, 6)

 The counsel is "do not hoard what you have, but sow so that you can get more."
 It is about careful investment.
-See also Matthew 13:24.

 ### The prudent person wisely uses opportunity (v.
 3)